lixinW/ship-hats-docs/portal-guide/manage-account.md

 ### To view plan details of a subscription

 1. Ensure you are in the required account.
-If needed, refer to [Switching account](#switch-account).
+If needed, refer to [Switch account](#switch-account).

     <kbd>![plan-details](plan-details.png ':size=100%')</kbd>